-Entry passes are required for Barton Springs after 8 a.m. on Tuesdays, Fridays, Saturdays and Sundays.
-They can be purchased online, on the Apple App store and Google play with the Pard ATXswims app, or in-person at kiosks at either entrance of the facility.
+Entry passes are required for Barton Springs and can be purchased on the Apple App store and Google play with the Pard ATXswims app, or in-person at kiosks at both entrances to the pool.

-Barton Springs Pool is open every day and it operating with modified hours based on available resources.
+Barton Springs Pool is typically open every day from 5am to 10pm, although it is closed on Thursdays between 9am and 7pm for cleaning.
 The pool may be closed on occasion due to environmental factors like excessive flooding or high bacterial counts.
 Check their website for daily hours and closures.